imfatant/test/README.md

 Then finally:

-    echo "connect <Bluetooth speaker's MAC address>" | bluetoothctl  # <--- Use this to 'bump' the device after a reboot, etc. pactl list  # <--- Use this to check that your Bluetooth device is listed as available to pulseaudio. pacmd set-card-profile 0 a2dp_sink
+    echo "connect <Bluetooth speaker's MAC address>" | bluetoothctl  # <--- Use this to 'bump' the device after a reboot, etc. pactl list  # <--- Use this to check that your Bluetooth device is listed as available to PulseAudio. pacmd set-card-profile 0 a2dp_sink
     aplay /usr/share/sounds/alsa/Front_Center.wav